 Andrei, the protagonist, a new immigrant from the former Soviet Union, discovers that in order to save his sick father’s life he must buy an expensive drug that is well beyond his means.
 At the same time, Andrei and his two best friends, Zura and Marat, also living alone in the country, try to achieve their dream to be heard and understood via their poesy music.
 Andrei decides to get the money for the medicine his father so desperately needs at all costs.

 Roman Shumunov is an award winning Israeli director, screen writer and editor.
-Has been titled more than once - as one of the most promising young directors in Israel.
-In 2016, his documentary feature film “Babylon Dreamers” opened the DocAviv International Film Festival and won first prize.
-In 2018, came out feature film “Here and Now”– Ophir Award (Israeli Oscar) .
+Has been titled more than once — as one of the most promising young directors in Israel.
+As a director, writer, and co producer, television, and cinema projects, Roman has been keeping busy across different genres.
+His past and present projects include : Documentary feature film “Babylon Dreamers” opened the DocAviv International F.F. and won first prize and over 30 festivals.
+“Here and Now”– Ophir Award (Israeli Oscar) .
 Social drama about young immigrant living with her little sister in the slums of the city and struggling to assimilate into Israeli society.
-In 2020, Roman returned to documentary filmmaking, with his greatly valued film “Back to Chernobyl”, that was successful distributed to dozens of countries and festivals around the world.
-In April 2021 was released epic historical drama film– “Berenshtein - The last Partisan”.
+Greatly valued film “Back to Chernobyl”, that was successful distributed to dozens of countries and festivals around the world.
+In April 2021 was released epic historical drama film– “Berenshtein — The last Partisan”.
 The film based on a true story of Leonid Berenshtein, who located the secret facility of Hitler.
-At the moment Roman is working on a new drama mini series, in co-production with MGM Studios and Israeli Channel 8 - «Munich 50 Years on», the untold story of the biggest terror attack of 20 century.
+Won Best Director and Best Film.
+TV Series "Memory Forest", 4 Episodes, 2022 TV Series "Generation 1.5" 3 Episodes, 2022 At the moment Roman is working on a new drama mini series, in co-production with "TELEPOOL Group" and Israeli Channel 8 — «Munich 50 Years on», the untold story of the biggest terror attack of 20 century.

 Zabaikalsky International Film Festival